mfmnow/CB-CE/README.md

 ## 3. Addressing excluded currencies
 - Req: Allow users to convert amounts between different currencies.
 In case of TRY, PLN, THB, and MXN currency conversions, the endpoint should return a bad response, and these currencies should be excluded from the response.
 - List of excluded currencies is in appsettings (overridable per env)
-- It is part of the config Singleton of the App
+- It is part of the config Singleton of the AppÂ

 ## 4. Addressing protecting CurrencyExchanger and Frankfurter APIs
 ### 4.1 Rate Limiting